Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 4,479, 1,890 total housing units (homes and apartments), and a median house value of $79,136, house prices in Ashdown are solidly below the national average.
+With 4,479 people, 1,890 houses or apartments, and a median cost of homes of $79,136, house prices in Ashdown are solidly below the national average.

 Single-family detached homes are the single most common housing type in Ashdown, accounting for 70.58% of the city's housing units.
 Other types of housing that are prevalent in Ashdown include large apartment complexes or high rise apartments ( 14.02%), duplexes, homes converted to apartments or other small apartment buildings ( 8.57%), and a few mobile homes or trailers ( 6.00%).